Stay home order to take effect; jobs claims at historic high - WHIZ News

 CASES

 Ohio has more than 440 cases and six deaths across 46 counties.
 The total cases involve a wide age range, from younger than 1 year old to 93.
-Two nursing homes, in Troy and Tipp City, have confirmed coronavirus cases, while Wright-Patterson Air Force Base in Dayton confirmed its first case over the weekend.
+One of the three people who died at a nursing home in Troy had the coronavirus while tests results are pending for the other two.
+Wright-Patterson Air Force Base in Dayton confirmed its first case over the weekend.

 The state is limiting testing to those who are hospitalized and to health care workers.
 The Ohio Department of Health said people with suspected symptoms should call a medical provider first, but seek immediate help if symptoms are serious, such as difficulty breathing or shortness of breath.